 Unanalyzed or under-analyzed archaeological assemblages are problematic and point to the lack of societal investment in curation activities (Morrison et al. 2018), a situation that contributes to the curation crisis (Bawaya 2007; Bustard 2000).
 Analyses of existing collections can identify opportunities to deploy those materials to address novel questions (Morrison et al. 2018; Voss 2012), and archaeologists should design projects that include careful consideration and analysis of existing museum collections to inform on the necessity for new data collection.
 This approach should be included in the educational process for students of archaeology, and museums can play a key role in this process.
-Curators and collection managers of archaeological collections can provide student internships and volunteer programs that allow students to work with objects from their collections.
+Curators and collection managers of archaeological collections can provide student internships and volunteer programs that allow students to work with objects from their collections, become familiar with the curation process, and understand the research value of museum collections.
 Providing this education as a part of archaeological programs, will not only familiarize students with museums and the types of collections that they hold, but will also instill in them the notion that museums and the curation process are part of the archaeological process and should be considered for research projects and funding.